Optimizing Content for Mobile

 What does it mean to optimize content for mobile?

 Mobile devices have small screens and users are often on-the-go.
 They might be on a train or bus commuting, in a coffee shop or in a store.
 Optimized content understands the mobile user.
-It easily adjusts to fit on smaller screens and does not use a font that is so small it cannot be read.
+It easily adjusts to fit on smaller screens and does not use a font that is so small it cannot be read, only one of the major reasons to optimize content.
 Videos that are not compatible with mobile devices should not appear on mobile sites.
 Email messages should load quickly and not have too many images that make it difficult for the user to scan the message.
-Optimized content flows easily between desktop and mobile devices to provide the user with an outstanding experience.
+When you optimize content, it flows easily between desktop and mobile devices to provide the user with an outstanding experience.

 - Recognize that nearly any type of content you develop may be viewed on mobile, and that creating a strong user experience requires you to make sure it is ready for this possibility.